BRC Inc. (BRCC) Reveals an Earnings Mystery

-BRC Inc. (NYSE:BRCC) went down by -5.66% from its latest closing price compared to the recent 1-year high of $22.80.
-The company’s stock price has collected 2.04% of gains in the last five trading sessions.
+BRC Inc. (NYSE:BRCC) went up by 6.71% from its latest closing price compared to the recent 1-year high of $22.80.
+The company’s stock price has collected 0.54% of gains in the last five trading sessions.

 Is It Worth Investing in BRC Inc. (NYSE :BRCC) Right Now?